 VLOOKUP is a popular and useful function in Excel.
 It is one of the top 10 most popular Excel functions.
-It is the 3rd most common function behind SUM and AVERAGE.
 Every Excel user should know VLOOKUP.

 VLOOKUP is so popular for a reason.
-It has the ability to extract data from a table given a number or a label.
-This is so useful and it is one of the first functions that users learn.
-Many job interviewers specifically ask about VLOOKUP.
+It has the ability to extract data from a table, given a number or a label.
+This is so useful, and it is one of the first functions that Excel users learn.
+Many job interviews specifically ask about VLOOKUP.

 If the data in Excel resides in horizontal rows rather than columns, use the HLOOKUP function.
 Yes, “H” means “horizontal.”
 The HLOOKUP function is the same except it searches from top to bottom rather than left to right.